Filipasek/messages/README.md

 ## Current state

-Currently this app is unusable.
+Currently this app can display thread list with messages but can't reply or anything else (yes, you can log in into your own account)

 ### Release date

 Unknown.
-Not soon.
+Probably by summer.